webpack/webpack.js.org/content/guides/development.md

 In most cases, you probably would want to use `webpack-dev-server`, but let's explore all of the above options.

-### Using Webpack Watch Mode
+### Using Watch Mode

-Webpack's Watch Mode allows you to watch a set of files for changing.
-Webpack will then automatically recompile your code for you, so you don't have to do this manually.
+You can instruct webpack to "watch" all files within your dependency graph for changes.
+If one of these files is updated, the code will be recompiled so you don't have to run the full build manually.

 Let's add an npm script that will start webpack's Watch Mode: